Cephalopterus/indiainvestments.github.io/content/en/faqs/can-you-beat-the-market.md

 > 'If you don't know what you want, you end up with a lot you don't.'

-So, mental models help investors validate their strategy by providing a confined framework, and an investment phiolosphy is a set of mental models that the investor follows.
-Luckily, mental models in stock picking have been figured out to a large extent (such as momentum, growth, low multiples, and value investing), one simply needs to recognise, study, and implement them.
+So, mental models help investors validate their strategy by providing a confined framework, and an investment philosophy is a set of mental models that the investor follows.
+Luckily, mental models in stock picking have been figured out to a large extent (such as momentum, growth, low multiples, and value investing), one simply needs to recognize, study, and implement them.

-## Second level thinking — having an _edge_
+## Second level thinking — having an _'edge'_

 For all intents and purposes, every investor (professional and individual) competes in pursuit of profits in any asset working with the same information available in the public forum.
-The consensus on the impact of this information is what establishes the stock price in the short run, and so if your view aligns with that of the majority, it makes sense that you'll largely make market returns.
-Every investor can't beat the market as together they are the market.
+The consensus on the impact of this information is what establishes the stock price in the short run, and so if your view aligns with that of the majority, it makes sense that you'll largely make market returns - every investor can't beat the market as together they are the market.
 To get extraordinary returns, you need to have an extraordinary perspective.
 This is what Howard Marks calls _second level thinking_, Ben Graham calls _trace of wisdom_, and Warren Buffett & Charlie Munger calls _having an edge._

-This is not to say the consensus view of information is always wrong, in all likeliness millions of other investors may be smarter and more knowledgable than you.
-The idea is to find instances where the individual investor can use contrarian insight that the market isn't reflecting, and it has to be accurate, or atleast _more correct_ than the consensus view.
+This is not to say the consensus view of information is always wrong, in all likeliness millions of other investors may be smarter and more knowledgeable than you.
+The idea is to find instances where the individual investor can use contrarian insight that the market isn't reflecting, and it has to be accurate, or at-least _more correct_ than the consensus view.

 To quote Howard Marks' _The Most Important Thing,_

 > Only if your behavior is unconventional is your performance likely to be unconventional, and only if your judgments are superior is your performance likely to be above average.
 For your performance to diverge from the norm, your expectations— and thus your portfolio—have to diverge from the norm, and you have to be more right than the consensus.
 Different and better: that’s a pretty good description of second-level thinking.

-Marks also proceeds to provide a framework, a set of questions that you must ask yourself when working with contrarian thinking,
+Marks also proceeds to provide a framework, a set of questions that an investor must ask when working with contrarian thinking,

 - What is the range of likely future outcomes?
 - Which outcome do I think will occur?